How to Be a Tourist in Amsterdam on a Budget

 The most widespread supermarket is the Albert Heijn- if you search this in google maps, you will be sure to find one near your accommodation.

-I was able to get plenty of food to do the full 4 days I was there for about 50 Euro- that was including drinks, and dessert, too!
+I was able to get plenty of food at Lidl to last the full 4 days I was there for about 50 Euro- that was including drinks, and dessert, too!
 You can easily spend that on one meal for 2 people in a restaurant, so this is definitely a must- do for travellers on a budget.
+If you have a kitchen in your accommodation, you can be more experimental with meals, but there are plenty of quick and easy options even just using a kettle and also plenty of options for sandwiches.
+Speak to your hotel to see if they have any microwave or kitchen facilities for guests, or even if there is a mini fridge available to store some sandwich ingredients.

 I didn't realise at first, but Amsterdam is actually huge.
 While I had initially planned to walk everywhere, it became apparent quite quickly that I couldn't- not only was it too far, but it was terrifying to cut across lanes of bikes, then trams, then traffic, then the same on the other side!